ChunMinChang/rust-audio-lib-sample/step4.md

 ## Integration Tests

 In addition to *unit tests*, *Cargo* also provides a built-in *integration tests* framework.
-The *unit testing* makes sure the units of code or APIs work as expected indivisually, while *integration testing* checks the units of code can work together. *Integration testing* groups the units of code into larger aggregates and verifies them work as we planned.
-It's entired external to the library, so we can use the public APIs exactly as what external code uses.
+The *unit testing* makes sure the units of code or APIs work as expected indivisually, while *integration testing* checks the units of code can work together. *Integration testing* groups the units of code into larger aggregates and verifies them work as what we planned.
+It's **entired external** to the library, so we can use the public APIs **exactly as what external code uses**.

 To create an *integration test*, the first step is to create a *tests* directory.
 Next, we create a test file named *integration.rs* and put the following code into there: